Harvest

 Although East Finchley is an urban area we are not that far from the farmland where crops are grown and livestock raised.
 While few these days are directly involved in farming, it is right that we remember the food that is part of God's great abundance and give thanks and remember and pray for those who grow, transport and produce the food we eat and drink.

 At East Finchley Methodist Church we like to celebrate harvest in traditional and more innovative ways.
 The church is decorated with fruit and flowers (some from the allotments of our own members).
-We often celebrate with a harvest dinner but this has had to be cancelled this year.
-There is a traditional Harvest Festival.
+We often celebrate with a harvest meal and, this year, Graham and Robert will be providing lunch after our morning service.

 We support the work of the All We Can that exists to bring about significant and long term change in some of the world's most marginalised communities, and to empower people to change structures that are oppressive and unjust.

 Gifts of tinned and non-perishable food are welcome.
-These are donated to 'Homeless Action in Barnet'.
+These are donated to the local food bank.

 Here is what is happening at East Finchley Methodist Church at Harvest: -